HoundLargeUnited States

 Frequently Asked Questions

-Is the American Foxhound good for apartment living?
+Is the American Foxhound a good apartment dog?

 Is the American Foxhound good for first-time owners?